Regulatory framework

 The purpose of this Law is to regulate the sustainable and comprehensive management of all waters and the territories that produce them, regardless of their location, physical state or natural occurrence within the Paraguayan territory, in order to make them socially, economically and environmentally sustainable. for the people who inhabit the territory of the Republic of Paraguay.

-Establishes, in Article 7, the right of every person to live in a healthy and ecologically balanced environment.
-It mentions that the preservation, conservation, recomposition and improvement of the environment, as well as its reconciliation with integral human development, constitute priority objectives of social interest.
-These purposes will guide legislation and government policy for natural resources, including water.
+Article 7 establishes the right of every person to live in a healthy and ecologically balanced environment.
+It states that the preservation, conservation, restoration, and improvement of the environment, as well as its reconciliation with integral human development, are priority objectives of social interest.
+These objectives shall guide government legislation and policy on natural resources, including water.

-Law 1,183/85.
-It establishes that surface waters are public domain, rainwater, surface waters, stagnant waters, channels, banks, etc., without mentioning the ownership of groundwater.
-Law 2559/05 that modifies section B) of article 1898 of law No. 1,183/85 Civil Code, which establishes the public domain of groundwater.
+Law 1.183/85.
+Establishes that surface waters are public property, including rainwater, surface water, stagnant water, watercourses, riverbanks, etc., without mentioning the ownership of groundwater.
+Law 2559/05 amending subsection B) of Article 1898 of Law No. 1.183/85 Civil Code, which establishes the public domain of groundwater.

 Law 1,160-97.
 This law punishes attempted crimes, as well as culpable conduct.
 It defines in the Second Book, Title III, Chapter I, “Acts punishable against the natural bases of human life” different activities susceptible to sanctions of imprisonment or fine, such as the fouling or alteration of waters (Art.
 197º ), air pollution (Art.
 198), mistreatment of soil (Art.
 199), illicit processing of waste (Art.
 200), entry of harmful substances into the national territory (Art.
 201) and damage to natural reserves (Art.
 201º